Ipgnosis/like/README.md

 ## Ultimate goal

-An extension of the string object that adds a 'like' operator to test equivalence.
+An extension of the Python string object that adds a 'like' operator to test equivalence.
 This will enable 'Khazakstan' to match to 'Kazakhstan'.

 **Note that this is not a spelling checker.**